Internal Links

 I gave that telescope away to Braintree & Halstead A.S. in the 1980s.
 It still worked well into the 21st century apparently!
 Ever since 1973 I've been interested in testing telescopes and their optics.
 In my engineering degree at Brunel my final year core subject was control theory: the theory and design behind feedback loops and critically damped systems, slewing, overshoot, undershoot etc....I chose this topic so that I could better understand telescope control systems.
 So I do know a bit about optics and mechanics (unlike some telescope manufacturers and many dealers!!)
 This combination of optical, electronic and mechanical knowledge gave me the confidence to publish my first book (Astronomical Equipment for Amateurs) in 1998.
 This book singlehandedly sparked a landslide in telescope equipment books.
 I've now written thirteen books: eight on practical astronomy, two about Patrick Moore and three small children's 'Space' books, along with hundreds of articles about amateur astronomy.
 I must say that the few critics of my books (and hundreds of articles) never seem to have the energy to write books or articles themselves.
 There's a reason for this; criticism is easy, writing books and quality articles is hard.
 Whenever I write a book or a magazine article I write it within the deadline: otherwise I couldn't live with myself.
 If I say something, I mean it.
 A bit obsessive perhaps?
 Yes, but I'd rather be reliable and obsessive than spout bull and hype, which seems to be a 21st century disease.

 I started off as a visual observer, with my small childhood refractors (30mm and 60mm) and with 3-inch and 4-inch refractors I had access to via the former Bury Grammar school's Physics teacher, Don Woodhouse.
 Then I built and used that home made 22cm Newtonian.
 But when I acquired serious equipment, in 1980 (a 14-inch Cassegrain/Newtonian) I became a lunar, planetary and cometary photographer, doing all my developing and fixing and printing too.
 Two bathrooms in my previous homes became photographic studios too, where much enlarging and printing took place.
 From 1992 I started to use the early CCDs, buying one of the first Starlight Express cameras in those days...the 3rd one made by Terry Platt if I recall.
 By the mid 1990s I was a total CCD convert and am a 100% digital imager now.
+In recent years, since 2017 or so, I have been a 'carer' for my elderly father which has stopped me observing at night.
+Instead I have switched to remote imaging via itelescope.net.

 With all this hard-earned knowledge I've never been afraid to help other amateurs or to state my case, of which I'm certain.